From superstar to suspect: Carlos Ghosn’s crazy week | Malay Mail

 The first sign Ghosn would have had that all was not as normal was when a white van pulled up onto the tarmac and a line of men in dark suits rushed up the steps.

-These were top investigators from the Tokyo District Public Prosecutors Office, preparing to interrogate the 64-year-old businessman over allegations he under-reported his income by about half over five years — concealing some US$44 million (RM184.27 million).
+These were top investigators from the Tokyo District Public Prosecutors Office, preparing to interrogate the 64-year-old businessman over allegations he under-reported his income by about half over five years — concealing some US$44 million.

 As the interviews began, shutters descended over the plane’s windows to offer privacy to the very public figure inside.